 - Pills and capsules: Add a small amount of water to them so they are not usable.
 Then disperse them throughout your garbage.

-- Liquids: Add an absorbent, such as flour or kitty litter, recap the bottle, and put it in the garbage.
+- Liquids: Add an absorbent material, such as flour or kitty litter, recap the bottle, and put it in the garbage.